robson-aleixo/Arquigrafia-Laravel/readme.md

 - For develop environment, there is a sql script (2019.01.18.sql) to populate databse

-- There are functional tests in python, to validate the pages navigation.
+- There are functional tests in python programm language, to validate the pages navigation.
 These tests covarage only admin reports.
 They are located in python_tests directory.

 ```
 php artisan tinker